matplotlib/matplotlib/doc/users/artists.rst

 Customizing your objects
 ========================

-Every element in the figure is represented by a matplotlib Artist, and each has an extensive list of properties to configure its appearance.
-The figure itself contains a Rectangle exactly the size of the figure, which you can use to set the background color and transparency of the figures.
-Likewise, each Axes bounding box (the standard white box with black edges in the typical matplotlib plot, has a Rectangle instance that determines the color, transparency, and other properties of the Axes.
-These instances are stored as member variables Figure.figurePatch and Axes.axesPatch ("Patch" is a name inherited from Matlab, and is a 2D "patch" of color on the figure, eg rectangles, circles and polygons).
-Every matplotlib Artist has the following properties
+Every element in the figure is represented by a matplotlib :class:`~matplotlib.artist.Artist`, and each has an extensive list of properties to configure its appearance.
+The figure itself contains a :class:`~matplotlib.patches.Rectangle` exactly the size of the figure, which you can use to set the background color and transparency of the figures.
+Likewise, each :class:`~matplotlib.axes.Axes` bounding box (the standard white box with black edges in the typical matplotlib plot, has a ``Rectangle`` instance that determines the color, transparency, and other properties of the Axes.
+These instances are stored as member variables :attr:`Figure.figurePatch
+<matplotlib.figure.Figure.figurePatch>` and :attr:`Axes.axesPatch
+<matplotlib.axes.Axes.axesPatch>` ("Patch" is a name inherited from
+MATLAB™, and is a 2D "patch" of color on the figure, eg. rectangles, circles and polygons).
+Every matplotlib ``Artist`` has the following properties

 ==========   ======================================================================
 Property     Description